Evelyn Roth: Career

 Her first trip to Australia was in 1979.
 In 1981, she was invited to install an interactive display at the Adelaide Festival Centre Foyer which she created out of discarded TV programs (titled Under the Billabong There Lives A Salmon), then returned to South Australia to work with Pitjitjanjara communities and held workshops in rabbit knit and painted leather garments, as well as crocheting a shade canopy from discarded video tape and play web from nylon.
 The first showing of Nylon Zoo in Australia was in 1982 at the 1982 Commonwealth Games in Brisbane.
 In 1990, she set up the Evelyn Roth Celebration Centre – Point Roberts, USA (artist' studios, art gallery and performance space) This large studio allowed her to expand inflatable structures into mazes, set up a FestivalArts website and to promote her work worldwide.
 In 2003, Evelyn Roth's Wearable Art, 1971 to 2003, was held at the Australian National University, Canberra, Australia.
 Her work is in the collections of the Vancouver Art Gallery and Surrey Art Gallery, British Columbia.

 Roth has lived and worked in Australia since 1996.
 She has an annual residency with the Storybook Theatre Company in Hawaii.

-Exhibitions/Festivals
+Exhibitions/festivals/workshops

 Roth has been featured in many solo exhibitions over the years and participated in various festivals and group exhibitions.
+In 2022, Roth did a workshop at the Vancouver Art Gallery titled "The Big Recycle with Evelyn Roth".